ids-willemsen/ezpore/README.md

 ### Using a custom database
 `ezpore` is equipped to automatically download the 16S SILVA database for bacteria, the UNITE ITS database for fungi, and our in-house 18S Nematode database for both 'emu' and 'vsearch' classification.
 If you prefer to use your own database, this is possible by changing the custom_database argument to 'True' and adding the database path to custom_database_path.
 In this case, the database files should be present should be in the correct format as used by vsearch/emu.
 If you choose to use emu, the custom_database_path should lead to a directory containing the taxonomy.tsv and species_taxid.fasta.
 If you choose to use vsearch, the custom_database_path should lead to a .fasta file vsearch database format.
 Mind that the `group` should still be set in the settingsfile (e.g. in the case you want to use ITS extraction set it to ITS_fun or if you would like to trim primers use 16S_bac/18S_nem).

+### Output
+## Emu
+When using emu, the `results` folder contains taxonomic identification tables for each barcode, and two combined OTU tables containing either relative abundance or total counts.
+Emu combines clustered OTUs when they are identified to the same taxonomic group.
+If you want to keep each OTU separate, we recommend using vsearch.

+## Vsearch
+When using vsearch, the `results` folder contains a combined OTU table with taxonomy where the total reads per barcode and the taxonomic group of an OTU is given.
+If you wish to check the sequence of an OTU, these can be found in `vsearch_input/otus_renamed.fasta`.

 ### Bugs and requests
 If you encounter any bugs or you wish to request additional features, please open an issue on this GitHub page.